 Doing Business As

-Individuals or entities conducting business in California under a name other than their full legal name, must have a DBA name.
+Individuals or entities conducting business in California under a name other than their full legal name, must have a DBA name, for example, Innovative Smiles Long Beach.
 If you are curious which business names in California are already registered, you may search by county.

 In California you can file your DBA (aka trade name, assumed name or fictitious business name) yourself with your County Recorder’s office.
 Or, use a legal document service such as Swyft Fillings to handle the entire process for you.

 Swyft Fillings charges $99.00 (plus state filing fees) for California DBA’s.
 Click here to learn more about pricing.